cburgmer/inlineresources/README.md

 Development
 -----------

-For linting, tests and minification install Node.js and Firefox and run
+For linting, tests and minification install Node.js and Firefox (in the version as specified in `.travis.yml`) and run

     $ ./go